jvis2010/jvis2010.github.io/fullstack-developer-webinar.md

   > to a general-purpose language. <br>
   > When we build web applications today, we primarily a general-purpose language (Java, Python etc.), SQL, HTML, CSS and JavaScript (in the form of various libraries). <br>
   > An experienced programmer already is polyglot, without even thinking about it. <br>
-  > For example, SQL is so closely entwined into software application development that we take it for granted.
+  > For example, SQL is so closely entwined into software application development that we take it for granted.<br>
   > The polyglot style of development will continue in the future in different styles!
 - What a customer wants - non-technical skills aka.
 Soft-skills